Tyler-joest/AboutMe/README.md

 ## Summary

 My name is Tyler Joest.
 I'm a student from Harrison High School.
 I enjoy seeing what you can do with code and the coding behind games, websites, and apps.
+After High School I would like to go for a bachelor's degree in Computer Science or Game Design.

 [1]: https://en.wikipedia.org/wiki/Darth_Vader
 [2]: https://en.wikipedia.org/wiki/Abraham_Lincoln